drvinceknight/pfm/book/overview/structure/main.md

 book we will cover the building blocks and you will be able to build your own sophisticated tools.

-The book is in two parts:
+The book is in three parts:

 1. Tools for mathematics;
-2. Building tools.
+2. Building tools;
+3. Further Information.

 The first part of the book will not make use of any novel mathematics.
 Instead we will consider a number of mathematics problem that are often covered